primary

 Recovery and Aftercare

-• Take the prescribed pain medications to manage any discomfort.
+• Take prescribed medications as directed

 Frequently Asked Questions